The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal structures and causal models

-It is worth noting that the definition of a causal model implies that exogenous variables should be independently distributed.
-The idea is that we are trying to explain all correlations by a causal mechanism, so that one should include in the model sufficiently many variables that any correlation between two variables can be deduced from the causal structure.
-The exogenous variables are, by definition, the variables that one takes to be uncorrelated.
-In this sense, the definition of a causal model incorporates Reichenbach's principle: if two variables are correlated then either one is the cause of the other, or there is a common cause.
-This is not an exclusive or -- it could be that two variables have both a common cause and a direct causal relation between them.
+It is worth noting that the fact that exogenous variables are assumed to be independently distributed, which is part of the definition of a causal model, is a consequence of Reichenbach's principle.
+The principle asserts that one must explain all correlations by a causal mechanism, so that if two variables are correlated then either one is a cause of the other, or there is a common cause acting on both (this is not an exclusive or -- it could be that two variables have be related by both a common cause and a cause-effect relation).
+In other words, the exogenous variables are by definition the variables that one takes to be uncorrelated.

-Consider the following question: given a causal \emph{model}, what sorts of correlations can be observed among the variables?
+Consider the following question: given a causal model, what sorts of correlations can be observed among the variables?
 Clearly, there is a set of joint distributions that are possible, depending on the causal-statistical parameters that we add to the causal structure to get a causal model.

 Consider the example from Fig.~\ref{fig:STAB-graph}.
-It is clear that the causal model predicts that the joint distribution over all the variables should be
+The causal model predicts that the joint distribution over all the variables should be